444B/goodluck/practical/readme.md

-# Introducttion:
+# Introduction:
 In this section you will put into practice some of the skills we have been developing over the last few weeks.
 </br>
 Some of the lessons are obvious such as command line and Linux.
 </br>
-Some of the lessons are not so obvious such as learning how to find answers, never giving up and always learning something new.
+Some of the lessons are not so obvious such as learning how to find answers, never giving up, teamwork and troubleshooting.
 </br>
 Read this entire page from top to bottom before beginning.
 There is a compulsory 10 minute reading time before starting the exam.